 Save as Draft

-If you are not ready to submit, you can save as a draft, which saves everything to the server, but doesn't commit the abstract, and does not permit the Scientific Committee to see it.
-If you save a draft, make sure you come back before the submission deadline and submit it for review.
+If you are not ready to submit, you can save your abstract as a draft, which saves everything to the server, but doesn't commit the abstract, and does not permit the Science Committee to see it.
+If you save a draft, make sure you come back before the submission deadline and submit your abstract for review.

 Please note that the abstract is not finished until you click on the Submit for Review button; before that it is merely saved, but not yet approved for peer review.
-At close the Abstract Manager will review all saved but not submitted abstracts, and submit those that appear to be complete.
+At close tech support will review all saved but not submitted abstracts, and submit those that appear to be complete.

 There is no actual "log out" button.
 To log out click on the Home Button, or close your browser window or tab.

 If you have a table in your abstract, you cannot copy and paste this into the text input field.
-You should see an insert table section near the bottom of the page, with a table icon with the label "Empty" across it.
+If your meeting accepts tables in abstracts there will be an insert table section near the bottom of the page, with one or more table icons with the label "Empty" across it.
 Click on this icon to reveal the table insert box.
 This looks much like a text insert box, but has an insert table button on the left of the formatting bar, and text justification buttons on the right.
 There are two ways to insert a table:

 1. Copy from MS Word